 The NOV informs the property owner of the valuation that is determined by the assessor's office for property tax purposes.
 The 30 day time period from the date the notices of value are mailed is known as the rendition period.
-During this 30 day period the owner is afforded the opportunity to "protest" their valuation, and file for taxpayer benefits such as exemptions.
+During this 30 day period the owner or their representative (licensed appraiser, tax consultant, or attorney) is afforded the opportunity to "protest" their valuation, and file for taxpayer benefits such as exemptions.
 This period is the busiest time of year for "walk-in" traffic by the public and phone calls.

-- Mail NOVs (April 1 or before): Chief Deputy and Assessor's System Programmer collaborate and ensure that contracted printing company mails out approximately 89.000 notices as scheduled. - Public Assistance (April 1 to May1): Assessment specialists, assessment supervisor and appraisal staff provide information and assistance to walk-in and phone in customers.
-Staff also provides assistance and receives applications for head of family exemptions, veterans exemptions, valuation freezes, church exemptions, charitable / educational exemptions and agricultural / grazing status. - Receive Protest Forms (April 1 to May1): All three Chief Appraisers and assigned appraisal staff meet with property owners in person to discuss concerns with assessor's valuation and accept protest forms.
+- Mail NOVs (April 1 or before): Chief Deputy and Assessor's System Programmer collaborate and ensure that contracted printing company mails out approximately 89,000 notices as scheduled. - Public Assistance (April 1 to May1): Assessment specialists, assessment supervisor and appraisal staff provide information and assistance to walk-in and phone in customers.
+Staff also provides assistance and receives applications for head of family exemptions, veteran's exemptions, valuation freezes, church exemptions, charitable / educational exemptions and agricultural / grazing status. - Receive Protest Forms (April 1 to May1): All three Chief Appraisers and assigned appraisal staff meet with property owners in person to discuss concerns with assessor's valuation and accept protest forms.
 Forms are filled out electronically.
 Copies are made and given to protestant.
-Chief appraisers assign and distribute protests to appraisal staff.

-- Process Incoming Mail (April 1 to May 31): Two quality control specialists are responsible for retrieving mail from the post office and printing out e-mails that are sent to assessor@santafecounty.gov.
+Chief appraisers assign and distribute protests to appraisal staff. - Process Incoming Mail (April 1 to May 31): Two quality control specialists are responsible for retrieving mail from the post office and printing out e-mails that are sent to assessor@santafecounty.gov.
 All mail is sorted and scanned into assessor's database.
 Scanned documents are linked to their property location ID.
 Originals are distributed to the appropriate staff for assignment of work.
-When no longer needed originals are filed and stored for the mandated time period. - Application Review & Data Entry (January to December): Appraisers, field auditors, and assessment specialists determine eligibility and review all exemption and freeze applications that were filed during rendition period.
+When no longer needed originals are filed and stored for the mandated time period.
+A follow up process is used to ensure all correspondence is addressed by staff. - Application Review & Data Entry (January to December): Appraisers, field auditors, and assessment specialists determine eligibility and review all exemption and freeze applications that were filed during rendition period.
 Assessment specialists complete data entry of all information acquired from field work.